kushi236/kushig/navigation/about.md

 ![alt text]({{site.baseurl}}//images/stanford medal.jpeg)

 I want to go to UCLA and major in political science for college!
 I have always wanted to be a corporate lawyer when I get older.

+Struggles: One of my biggest struggles and problems was getting my python to work, it was a problem that I did not know how to fix and it was interfering with my actual code, but luckily Mr. Mortensen helped me figure that out and it all ended up working out.

 <script src="https://utteranc.es/client.js"
         repo="{{ site.github_username }}/{{ site.github_repo | default: site.baseurl | remove: "/" }}"